Tech heavyweights team up to produce ‘Secure Edge Data Centre’

 - Easily scale their environment – the SEDC is easily expandable in steps of 5, 10 and 20 kW to support increasing IT workloads

-- Digitise their industrial environments cost-efficiently and with economic flexibility – by providing enterprise data centre functionality on the footprint of a standard IT rack, with flexible financing options such as consumption-based pricing
+- Digitise their industrial environments cost-efficiently and with economic flexibility – by providing enterprise data center functionality on the footprint of a standard IT rack, with flexible financing options such as consumption-based pricing

 - Avoid downtime and on-site operations effort– the SEDC and its infrastructure can be remotely monitored and managed across all customer locations to ensure high availability without requiring specialised staff on site